 A student wishing to withdraw from a course must do so online using MyUB.
 Students should always confirm the completion of their withdrawal by reviewing their schedule after submitting the withdrawal or by contacting the Office of Records and Registration.
 The responsibility for official withdrawal rests with the student.
 If a withdrawal is done prior to the end of the late registration and drop/add period, the course will not show on the student’s transcript.
 After that period, all withdrawals are indicated on the transcript by a W, and the student is considered to have been enrolled for that semester.
 No credit or tuition refund will be made unless such an official notice is submitted.
 The computation of any credit or refund is made from the date the formal notice of withdrawal is submitted to the Office of Records and Registration and not from the date the student stopped attending any class(es).

 Students receiving any form of financial aid, including veterans’ benefits, should check with the Office of Financial Aid prior to withdrawing from any class.
-Withdrawal may affect the level of aid or eligibility for aid in future semesters.
+Withdrawal may affect the level of aid or eligibility for aid in current and future semesters.

 Any student may withdraw from a course through the withdrawal deadline published in the academic calendar for that session.
 After the deadline for withdrawal, a student who believes that unanticipated extenuating circumstances—such as health problems or a change of employment—make a withdrawal necessary should submit a written appeal with supporting documentation to the appropriate academic dean.
 Prior to approving the request, the appropriate dean will confer with course instructors and provide details of the student’s circumstances on a need-to-know basis.
 Approval of such requests is not automatic, and some requests may not be granted.
 No student will be permitted to withdraw for any reason from a class during the last week of school prior to the beginning of the scheduled examination period.